Codec Guide, your source for quality codecs.

 Media Player Classic options -> Player -> Formats

 Scroll down to "Real Media File".
 Behind it you should see "RealMedia".
 If you see "DirectShow", then click on it and change it to "RealMedia".
+This is the default setting, so normally you don't need to change anything.

 A: